Structured Sparsity Inducing Adaptive Optimizers for Deep Learning: Experimental results

 \section{Experimental results}

 To validate that proximal gradient methods with structured sparsity inducing penalties are indeed capable of finding solutions with structure in their sparsity patterns, we experimented with two families of representative architectures: convolutional neural networks from computer vision, and transformers from natural language processing.
 In all experiments with proximal gradient methods, we used the \textsc{ProxGen} algorithm \citep{yun2020proxgen} presented in \cref{sec:adaptive-proximal-optimizers}, and the weighted proximal operators given in \cref{thm:weighted-prox-l2,thm:weighted-prox-mcp-l2}; the adaptive optimizer (i.e. the form of the preconditioning matrix) is Adam \citep{kingma2014adam}.
 In order to approximate the weighted proximal operators, we used the Newton-Raphson algorithm for its fast convergence properties; see \cref{alg:newton-raphson-l2} for details about this procedure.
 We will get back to the choice of this algorithm in \cref{sec:approximation-weighted-prox}.
-The code is available here: \href{https://github.com/tristandeleu/pytorch-structured-sparsity}{https://github.com/tristandeleu/pytorch-structured-sparsity}